404-Repo/three-gen-blender-plugin/README.md

-# 404-GEN BLENDER ADD-ON
+# 404—GEN BLENDER ADD-ON
 [![Discord](https://img.shields.io/discord/1065924238550237194?logo=discord&logoColor=%23FFFFFF&logoSize=auto&label=Discord&labelColor=%235865F2)](https://discord.gg/404gen)
 [![Create Release](https://github.com/404-Repo/three-gen-blender-plugin/actions/workflows/create-release.yml/badge.svg)](https://github.com/404-Repo/three-gen-blender-plugin/actions/workflows/create-release.yml)

-*404-GEN leverages decentralized AI to transform your words into detailed 3D models, bringing your ideas to life in just a few seconds*
+*404—GEN leverages decentralized AI to transform your words into detailed 3D models, bringing your ideas to life in just a few seconds*
 [Project Repo](https://github.com/404-Repo/three-gen-subnet) | [Website](https://404.xyz/) | [X](https://x.com/404gen_)

 ## About
-- This repository is specifically for the Blender add-on and does not include the 404-GEN Discord bot or web front-end.
+- This repository is specifically for the Blender add-on and does not include the 404—GEN Discord bot or web front-end.
 - With this add-on, users can:
   - Enter text prompts to generate **3D Gaussian Splats**
   - Import .ply files
   - Convert .ply to **mesh**
-> [!IMPORTANT]
-> Text-to-3D generation requires an API key, but import and conversion do not

 ## Installation
 ### Software requirements
-Blender 4.0+
+Blender 4.2+
 ### Instructions
 1. Download the ZIP file of the most recent release and **_do not unzip_**